 To obtain information regarding private wells; please contact Colorado Division of Water Resources at (303) 866-3581 or by visiting the Colorado Division of Water Resources website.

-If you observe a water quality incident please immediately contact the CDPHE Spill Reporting Hotline at 1-877-518-5608.
+If you observe a water quality incident such as a spill, mining release or illegal dumping that could impact a waterway please immediately contact the CDPHE Spill Reporting Hotline at 1-877-518-5608.

 Watershed Associations in Clear Creek County